What does the phrase birds of a feather flock together mean? That people tend to associate with those who share similar interests or values.

 Example: Ed met most of his friends at the gym.
-Now, a few times every week, they all meet up and exercise as a group.
-Thus, as the saying goes, birds of a feather flock together.
+Now once a week, they all meet up and exercise together by going for bike rides around the city.
+As the saying goes, birds of a feather flock together.

 The Origin of ‘Birds of a Feather Flock Together’

-The phrase ‘birds of a feather flock together’ is at least over 470 years old, as it goes back to the mid-16th century.
+The phrase ‘birds of a feather flock together’ is at least over 470 years old.
+It was in use as far back as the mid-16th century.
 William Turner is said to have used a version of this expression in the Rescuing of Romish Fox, from the year 1545:

 “Byrdes of on kynde and color flok and flye allwayes together.”

-Neat, but do birds of the same feather really flock together?
 They sure do.
 It’s a common sight to see when you’re outside.
 You’ll see pigeons flying together with other pigeons, ravens with ravens, and so on.
-You don’t really see one kind of bird grouping up with another kind.
+They tend to stick with their own kind; you don’t typically see one type of bird grouping up and flying together with another type.

-They vary greatly in number; some birds might travel together only with a dozen or so of its kind, while others, like the Red-billed Quelea, can form flocks that number into the thousands!
-Imagine seeing that in person; it’d be like a giant cloud.
-Though, you wouldn’t want it rain on you, that’s for sure.
+They can vary greatly in number.
+Some birds might travel together only with a dozen or so of its kind, while others, like the Red-billed Quelea, can form flocks that number into the thousands!
+Imagine seeing that in person.
+It’d look like a giant cloud… of birds.
+Though that is one cloud you wouldn’t want to stand under for too long.

-Flocking allows birds to use less energy when flying.
-For example, in a V formation, each bird flies in the wake of another, which reduces the wind resistance for the ones in the back.
-The bird in the front has it the hardest, but they take turns being the leader, so it’s not so bad.
-Neat!
+Did You Know?
+When birds are flocking together, they use less energy to fly.
+For example, you’ve probably seen the ‘V’ formation that some birds fly in.
+Each bird flies in the wake of another, which reduces the wind resistance for the ones in the back.
+Hence, the ones in the back do not need to exert as much energy.
+So the bird in the front has it the hardest, but they all take turns being the front flyer.

 Kill Two Birds With One Stone